larryhastings/big/README.md

   The old version is still available under the old name.
-It's deprecated, and will eventually be removed, but not before August 2025 (one year from now).
+It's deprecated, and will eventually be removed, but not before September 2025.

   However, the old `Delimiter` class has been renamed to `ParseDelimiter`; there's a new `Delimiter` class used by `split_delimiters`.